7,400 defrauded students from CollegeAmerica receive debt forgiveness

 The administration has approved $14.7 billion in relief for 1.1 million borrowers “whose colleges took advantage of them or closed abruptly.”

-“I applaud the Department of Education for providing much-deserved relief to the many Coloradans who were mistreated by CollegeAmerica,”said Colorado Attorney General Weiser.
+“I applaud the Department of Education for providing much-deserved relief to the many Coloradans who were mistreated by CollegeAmerica,” said Colorado Attorney General Weiser.
 “CollegeAmerica knowingly took advantage of students by luring them into high-priced, low-quality programs with promises of high-earning potential and job placement that it knew were not attainable.
 Protecting borrowers from predatory lending and helping Coloradans navigate through student loan burdens will continue to be a priority for our office.”

 Earlier this month, the Department of Education announced it would forgive federal student loans to 804,000 borrowers to fix “historical failures in the administration” after the Supreme Court blocked Biden’s loan forgiveness plan.